martimy/clab_srl_dcn/README.md

 Nokia SRLinux can be managed with CLI, gNMI, JSON-RPC, and SNMP.

-Here is the link to [documentation](https://documentation.nokia.com/srlinux/index.html).
+Here is the link to [router documentation](https://documentation.nokia.com/srlinux/index.html).
 This lab uses [Release 21.11](https://documentation.nokia.com/srlinux/21-11/index.html).

 For more information about creating Containerlab topologies using srlinux, consult [this](https://containerlab.dev/manual/kinds/srl/#__tabbed_1_5).

 ![Lab Topology](docs/spineleaf.png)

+The lab documentation is [here](docs/index.md)

 ## Accessing the lab